rurreac/slider/README.md

 ```
 If you want to run a single OS command on a client rather than interacting with the session itself you can use Console
 `execute` command.
+Note that `execute`:
-Note that `execute` will allow you to pass redirections or pipes to the Client as part of the command as well.
+* Allows you to pass redirections or pipes to the Client as part of the command as well.
+* A loading prompt will be visible if the command takes a while to process.
+If you are expecting an output with lots
+of data, this is a good indication that you should run the command from an interactive Shell instead to reduce the
+unnecessary overhead.

 ![Console Execute](./doc/console_execute.gif)